dkvz/dkvz-blog-2025/README.md

 - When scrolling past the top or bottom, I still see white strips appearing.
 Is there a background color not working right somewhere?
 - Syntax highlighter also needs to replace &nbsp;
 - Related to img-lightbox but if we change it to use a dialog element we can remove the animationend event added in `dom-utils.ts` for the card reveal animation
+- Related to img-lightbox: the hourglass is way too big (takes all of the image size, should have a max)
 - Show the current version of the site somewhere
 - Smooth scrolling is being weird when navigating client-side from a page already scrolled a good bit, then opening an article from there
 - I got big chunks (lol) - Should I do something about it?